jawadhoot/resume/docs/index.md

 *Team Size: 3 | Role: Application Owner | Duration: Mar 2019 - Nov 2019, 9 months*

-RnD portfolio compromise of 7 application, used by Food tech Scientist, 1 open source application, 3 proprietary applications, 3 commercial-off-the-shelf (COTS) packaged solutions.
+RnD portfolio compromise of 7 applications used by Food tech Scientists, 1 open source application, 3 proprietary applications, 3 commercial-off-the-shelf (COTS) packaged solutions.
 4 application are in production and 3 COTS are in customization phase.

 - Migrate application from on-premise to cloud.
-- Design and Deploy Dev environment for Application in development.
+- Design and deploy development environment for application in development.
-- Govern policies for application security and application upgrades.
+- Govern policies for application security and application upgrades and maintenance.
-- System Designing for Business and Application needs.
-- Analyse technical impact, solution architects, project managers in decision-making.
+- Analyse technical impact of changes and assist project managers in decision-making.

 ### CI/CD Pipeline